hypo69/hypo/docs/gemini/en/consultant/src/endpoints/hypo69/code_assistant/assests/mmd/code_assistant.md

 Module for code assistance functionality.
 =========================================================================================

-This module contains the :class:`CodeAssistant` class, which processes code using AI models such as Google Gemini and OpenAI.
+This module defines the CodeAssistant class, responsible for handling code processing tasks using AI models such as Google Gemini and OpenAI.

 Example Usage
 --------------------